Stretch & Challenge

 The Bishop’s Journal

 Welcome to the Bishop’s Journal – a celebration of the essay, and especially those written by our own year 10 students as a culmination of their independent research as part of the Challenge.
 This is a move on from the oral presentations that they have given in years 7 to 9, and a recognition of the need for more advanced students to rise the challenge of committing their thoughts to writing - with evidence and rhetorical skill.
 The Bishop’s Journal then, is a record of the finest essays which will be added to by generations of Bishop Justus students as a legacy of their achievement.
-I invite you to read it and enjoy.
+We invite you to read it and enjoy.

 Bishop Justus puts on events through the year to ensure that our students and parents are aware of the key issues and challenges facing them as potentially high-achieving academics.
 Our student seminars address mindset, learning habits and the opportunities for students post-16 and post-18.
 Our parent seminar helps by sharing the latest in the education landscape and providing a forum for parents to share experiences about helping their children to unlock potential.